kremalicious/blog/_src/_posts/2008-06-03-niepces-camera-obscura-and-the-history-of-the-first-photograph.md

 # The story behind these icons

 There's a fascinating story behind these icons which is nothing more than the story of the invention of photography.
 Grab yourself a cup of coffee or tea and sit back while reading this story.
-Of course, if you're bored already just grab the download package further down this page ;-)
+Of course, if you're bored already just grab the download package further down this page.

 ## Nicéphore Niépce and The First Photograph